 sftp_username - Your district domain.
 This command must be specified exactly once.

 sftp_host_public_key_md5 - md5 hash of SameGoal SFTP server's public key.
 This field is for security purposes and should never be changed.
 This command must be specified exactly once.

 sftp_public_key_file - The relative path to your public key file.
 This value defaults to certs\id_rsa.pub.
-Using this command is only necessary when you have a non-standard named public key file, or if a single install of sg-agent is uploading files for several different districts (eg: at an ITC).
+Using this command is only necessary when you have a non-standard named public key file, or if a single install of sg-agent is uploading files for several different districts (eg at an ITC).
 This command is commonly used with the -config flag.
 This command can be specified zero or one times.

 sftp_private_key_file - The relative path to your private key file.
 This value defaults to certs\id_rsa.
-Using this command is only necessary when you have a non-standard named private key file, or if a single install of sg-agent is uploading files for several different districts (eg: at an ITC).
+Using this command is only necessary when you have a non-standard named private key file, or if a single install of sg-agent is uploading files for several different districts (eg at an ITC).
 This command is commonly used with the -config flag.
 This command can be specified zero or one times.

-sql - Create a new CSV file and populate it with the result set from the specified SQL statement.
-This command can be specified zero more times (one time per SQL statement you wish to run).
+sql - Create a new CSV file and populates it with the result set from the specified SQL statement.
+This command can be specified zero or more times (one time per SQL statement you wish to run).
 If this command is specified one or more times, the odbc_connection_string command is also required.
 NOTE: This command is rarely used (if possible, use "tables" instead).

 files - Upload the specified file(s) for import by SameGoal.
 Use this option if you wish to create CSV file(s) with an external program/script but upload them using SG-Agent.
 This command can be specified zero or one times.
 For example: